forcedotcom/isvte-sfdx-plugin/README.md

 isvte-sfdx-plugin
 ==============

-isvte-sfdx-plugin is a SalesforceDX plugin which will scan the metadata of your package and provide technical enablement advice as well as warnings related to best practices and installations limitations by Salesforce Org Edition.
-It will also help identify features which contribute to your Trailblazer score for partner program benefits.
+isvte-sfdx-plugin is a SalesforceDX plugin which will scan the metadata of your package and provide technical enablement advice as well as warnings related to best practices and installation limitations by Salesforce Org Edition.
+It will also help identify features that contribute to your Trailblazer score for partner program benefits.

 More information on the plugin and how to use it is available in this [introductory blog post](https://medium.com/inside-the-salesforce-ecosystem/build-better-apps-for-your-customers-with-this-new-dx-plug-in-4877fa0fc305)

-For support with this plugin or to provide feedback, please log an issue here or connect with us in the [ISV Technical Enablement Plugin
- Chatter group](https://partners.salesforce.com/0F93A0000004mWj) (Salesforce Partner Community login required)

 See [this document](EXTENDING.md) for details on how to extend the tool by adding your own rules.

+IMPORTANT Update: As of March 11th, 2024, this tool will no longer be actively developed or supported.
+We will be archiving the repository.
+We want to thank every one of you.
+Without, our partners, this tool would not have been a reality.
+We will continue the development of our products and tools to make integrations with our platform more efficient.
+Thank you!

 ## Setup
 ### **Install as a SalesforceDX Plugin**